Neural-Systems-at-UIO/QUINT_webtools/docs/WebAlign.rst

 .. image:: images/navigate_to_apps.png

 2. Select the image to register in the filmstrip.
 The Main Window shows the selected image with an atlas overlay.
-The colour of the image border reflects the current registration status (white - not registered, orange - in progress, green - registration saved).
+The colour of the image border reflects the current registration status (white - not registered, orange - in progress, green - registered).

 .. tip::  It is recommended to register one section in the beginning of the series and one section in the end of the series as the first step in the registration process.
 This is because WebAlign automatically updates the position of remaining sections based on the section numbering, making the registration process more efficient.